michael-spencer31/Gen-3-Pokedex/README.md

-# Pokedex
+# Generation 3 Pokedex

 A Pokedex for the generation 3 games (ruby/sapphire/emerald).
+Currently only includes new Pokemon from these games and no old Pokemon from generations 1 and 2.

 # Licence